 WOOD GROUP PROCESS TECHNOLOGY SCHOLARSHIP was established by the company to provide tuition to full-time students enrolled in the Southwest Mississippi Community College Process Technology Program.
-Applicants must have a minimum GPA of 2.5 or above.
-Applications should be made to the SMCC Foundation, Inc., 1156 College Drive, Summit, MS 39666.

 INSTRUCTIONAL INFORMATION

 Published calendar, policies, and regulations apply to all students enrolled in academic, technical, and career courses unless otherwise specified.